 So how did we do?
 Or let´s start at the other end.
 The required reverberation time is ≤0,6 seconds (250-4000Hz) and 0,8 seconds at 125Hz according to SS 25268 building regulations for hospitals .
 We could already by entering the room feel that the sound environment was good so expectations were high.
 And this is how it looked:

 And Yes – as you can see the results were very good!
 Reverberation time shows a mean of 0,5 seconds and 0,6 seconds at 125Hz.
 We couldn’t be happier with the result!

 The reverberation time is mainly influenced by the surface treatment of the room.
 A long reverberation time can be experienced with the room sounding sonorous or echoing, while a short reverberation time can be felt like the room sounds subdued.
 We are very confident that this operating room has the very best conditions of reverberation time possible!

-To gain better understanding off the work environment we also chose to measure Speech Clarity (C50), even though it is not included in the standard.
+To gain a better understanding of the work environment we also chose to measure Speech Clarity (C50), even though it is not included in the standard.

-The new operating rooms opened on May 18th in 2020 and we are all looking forward to hear about the staff experience when they have worked in the facilities for some time.
+The new operating rooms opened on May 18th, 2020 and we are all looking forward to hearing about the staff experience when they have worked in the facilities for some time.
 But that’s a different story!

 Want to know more about the project?
 Don´t hesitate to contact me:

 Maria Quinn, Concept Developer Healthcare & Reg.
 Nurse